bootstrap-vue/bootstrap-vue/docs/components/img/README.md

 ```

 ## Rounded corners
-You can control which corners are rounded by setting hte rounded prop to one
+You can control which corners are rounded by setting the rounded prop to one
 of several values:
 - `true` (or prop present with no value): round all corners
 - `false` (or prop not present): no explit rounding or corners (default)